micmog/LaserbeamFoam/README.md

 OpenFoam, and by extension the laserbeamFoam application, is licensed free and open source only under the [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 One reason for OpenFOAM’s popularity is that its users are granted the freedom to modify and redistribute the software and have a right of continued free use, within the terms of the GPL.

 ## Acknowledgements
-The work was generously supported by the Engineering and Physical Sciences Research Council (EPSRC) under the ''Cobalt-free Hard-facing for Reactor Systems'' grant EP/T016728/1, and Science Foundation Ireland (SFI), co-funded under European Regional Development Fund and by I-Form industry partners, grant 16/RC/3872.
+Tom Flint and Joe Robson thank the EPSRC for financial support through the associated programme grant LightFORM (EP/R001715/1).
+Joe Robson further thanks the Royal Academy of Engineering/DSTL for funding through the RAEng/DSTL Chair in Alloys for Extreme Environments.
+Philip Cardiff and Gowthaman Parivendhan authors gratefully acknowledge financial support from I-Form, funded by Science Foundation Ireland (SFI) Grant Number 16/RC/3872, co-funded under European Regional Development Fund and by I-Form industry partners.
+The fourth author additionally acknowledges financial support from the Irish Research Council through the Laureate programme, grant number IRCLA/2017/45, and Bekaert, through the Bekaert University Technology Centre (UTC) at University College Dublin (www.ucd.ie/bekaert).

 ## Citing This Work
 If you use laserbeamFoam in your work.
-Please use the following to cite our work until a more appropriate reference is available:
+Please use the following to cite our work until a more appropriate reference is available (manuscript is currently under review at SoftwareX):

 Thomas F. Flint, Gowthaman Parivendhan, Alojz Ivankovic, Michael C. Smith, Philip Cardiff,
 beamWeldFoam: Numerical simulation of high energy density fusion and vapourisation-inducing processes,